Arash-SJPI22/Hacker-Escape-Rooms/README.md

 - general mixers
 - classes in the same order as the html

-- keywords in selectors/classes are ordered
+- keywords in selectors/classes are ordered:
   - alphabeticly ascending